feldib/E-Commerce-Full-Stack-NextJs-NodeJS---Express/README.md

 - **db_data**: Persists the MySQL 8 database files (`/var/lib/mysql`), ensuring that all data, tables, and migration history remain intact between container recreations.

+- **mongodb_data**: Persists MongoDB data (`/data/db`), maintaining translation collections and multilingual content across container restarts.

 - **server_public**: Stores the backend server's public assets (`/app/public`), including uploaded images and static files that need to be preserved across container restarts.

 - **redis_data**: Persists Redis cache data (`/data`), maintaining cached responses and session data across container restarts for optimal performance.

 ## Database Setup

+### MySQL

-Database migrations (located in the `migrations/` folder) are used to initialize and seed the database.
-This ensures that the database schema is kept in sync with the application requirements.
+Database migrations (located in the `migrations/` folder) are used to initialize and seed the MySQL database.
+This ensures that the relational database schema is kept in sync with the application requirements.

+### MongoDB

+MongoDB initialization scripts (located in the `mongo-init/` folder) are used to set up translation collections and seed initial multilingual content.

 ## How to Get Started